 Option Description

 /mode= Indicates the action for the installer.
 Values are:

 • install

 • upgrade

 • uninstall

 • list

 If there are no existing installations, the installer defaults to doing a new install.
 If there is one existing installation, the installer defaults to doing an upgrade.
 If there are multiple installations, there is no default mode-to perform an upgrade or uninstall, you must specify the installation.
 Use the list option to see existing installations.

 /path= Indicates the target location.
 The default value for the path is:

 "C:\DI\Solution\executables\prodiver"

-The installer writes a log file called installation.log to the user-specified or default path with information about the install.
+The installer writes a log file called installation.log to the user-specified or default path with information about the installation.

-/installation= Indicates which installation to upgrade or uninstall on machines with multiple installations.
+/installation= On computers with multiple installations, indicates which installation to upgrade or uninstall.
 The format used is that of the GUI installer (for example "ProDiver-2019-02-26-17-41-29").

-NOTE: When output is sent to the console to display a list of errors encountered when running, you may be prompted to press Enter to continue.
-If the message does not indicate that the installer has completed, the process may still be running in the background.
+NOTE: When output is sent to the console to display a list of errors encountered when running, you might be prompted to press Enter to continue.
+If the message does not indicate that the installer has completed, the process might still be running in the background.
 If you need to perform other tasks, use a separate command window.